dotansimha/graphql-code-generator/website/docs/custom-codegen/using-visitor.md

 - `ClientSideBaseVisitor` is a class that contains implementation for creating client-side code for consuming GraphQL operations, it's in use by `typescript-apollo-angular`, `typescript-react-apollo`, `typescript-vue-apollo` and `typescript-apollo-stencil` plugins.

-You can use the above classes as base, and extend it as you wish, to create a custom plugin.
+To create a custom plugin, you can use the above classes as a base and extend it as you wish.